This could read as the start of an 'unauthorised instruction book of your brain' that you didn't know you needed, but won't be able to live without.

 - You have limited cognitive power, use it strategically.

 Slow thinking is powerful but effortful.
-Set yourself up to use is at important moments for key decisions.
+Set yourself up to use your cognitive energy at important moments for key decisions.
 There’s a reason why the likes of Steve Jobs and President Obama wore similar clothes each day — they were relying on fast thinking for the small stuff and saving their cognitive juice for the important decisions.

 Consider the sum 2 + 2.
 That’s an easily recognisable equation that your brain probably calculated instinctively, using fast thinking.